pjung4/OregonLampreySuitabilityModel/README.md

 - Test different models for predicting species presence and select the one that performs best.
 - Plot results
 \
-<br> The goal is to produce a raster layer of the distribution of each species to be used in a future comparative analysis.
+<br> The goal is to produce a raster layer of the habitat suitability for each species to be used in a future comparative analysis.
 \
 <br> **References**
 - Wydoski, & Whitney, R. R. (2003).
 Inland fishes of Washington (2nd ed., rev. and expanded.).
 American Fisheries Society in association with University of Washington Press.